algorandfoundation/xGov/Proposals/xgov-130.md

 ## Present Proposal

 The Community Code Contribution Contest will bring developers from around the Algorand ecosystem together to compete for prizes and social media recognition by having code contributions submitted as Pull Requests (PR) merged into selected Algorand libraries.
+The eligible issues will be selected in partnership with Algorand Foundation and Algorand Technologies to ensure that they are a good fit for a community developer as well as their teams' fast-paced work to deliver their roadmaps.

-The prizes will be awarded in three categories:
+Prizes will be awarded in three categories:
-1. Speed - Four prizes total.
-The first four PRs eligible under the rules to be merged will be awarded small prizes for the initiative.
+1. Low-hanging Fruit - Four prizes.
+Smaller work items that have particularly high value and limited interdependency on other areas of the codebase.
 2. Difficulty - Three prizes.
-In consultation with Algorand Technologies and Algorand Foundation, three particularly challenging and high-value tasks will be selected.
+More extensive and/or challenging tasks that may require creative solutions and/or managing interdependency with other components.
 3. People's Choice - Three prizes.
-A poll will be held in the Algorand Discord to identify the top three features and bug fixes that are important to builders' ability to build apps.
+A poll will be held in the Algorand Discord to identify the top three eligible features and/or bug fixes that are important to builders' ability to build apps.

 All of the prize winners will have their work promoted in posts on social media channels including X, Reddit, and Discord.
 I will also try to have the ten winners recognized at Deciper on a best efforts basis in collaboration with Algorand Foundation.